 Before using this guide, first identify whether you are an online service provider.
 Online service providers are websites which allow users to generate content of their own and upload it to the website.
 Examples include YouTube, Facebook, Livejournal, Wikipedia, and Craigslist.
 Blogs also may fall into this category, if they allow users to submit comments to the site.
 Heading up a website like these are a daunting task, let alone controlling every one of your users so that they do not upload any infringing materials.
 In order to shield yourself from being sued when an outsider posts infringing copyrighted content on your site, you can seek protection under the Digital Millenium Copyright Act's Safe Harbor Provision.

-Why You Must Register a DMCA Agent as an Online Service Provider
+Why and When You Must Register a DMCA Agent as an Online Service Provider

 As an Online Service Provider, you may receive safe harbor protection under the Digital Millennium Copyright Act if you take certain steps (these are all detailed in another guide).
-Procedurally, one of the most important steps you must take to receive safe harbor protection is registering a DMCA agent.
+Procedurally, one of the most important steps you must take to receive safe harbor protection is registeration and thereafter, renewal of a DMCA agent.
 The agent’s purpose is to act as the point of contact who receives notifications of claimed infringement.
 For example, your agent will be contacted with DMCA takedown notices if or when a content owner believes his or her ownership rights have been violated.

-The agent’s contact information must be provided both to the US Copyright Office and must be on your (the service provider’s) website in a location where the public may access it.
-You can browse a list of designated agents at the Copyright Office's website.
+The agent’s contact information must be provided both to the U.S. Copyright Office and must be on your (the service provider’s) website in a location where the public may access it.
+You can browse the Old Directory of DMCA Designated Agents (prior to December 1, 2016) and the New Directory (December 1, 2016 and later) at the Copyright Office's website

 The Copyright Office does have suggested formats available for filing either an Interim Designation or an Amended Designation.
 Use the Interim Designation form to designate an agent, and use the Amended Designation form to amend a previously filed “Designation of Agent.”
 Note that Amended Designations entirely replace rather than supplement Interim Designations.